bbauska/zombiePolitics/README.md

 of a better life, one that they would both inherit and reproduce for future genera­ tions.
-In a radical free-market culture, when hope is precarious and bound to com­ modities and a corrupt financial system, young people are no longer at risk: they are the risk Young people are no longer troubled: they are trouble.
+In a radical free-market culture, when hope is precarious and bound to com­ modities and a corrupt financial system, young people are no longer at risk: they are the risk Young people are no longer troubled: they are trouble.</p>

-The conditions produced by the financial crisis have resulted in the foreclosure of not only millions of family homes but also the future of young people, as the prospects of the unborn are mortgaged off in the interests of corporate power and profits.
+<p>The conditions produced by the financial crisis have resulted in the foreclosure
+of not only millions of family homes but also the future of young people, as the prospects of the unborn are mortgaged off in the interests of corporate power and profits.
 As wealth moved furiously upward into private hands for the last several